Gyzmoooo/Taekwondo-TS/README.md

 # Taekwondo TS
 **Taekwondo Training-System** is the world’s first data collection system designed specifically for Taekwondo, allowing athletes to monitor and improve their fighting skills through objective statistical data.
-The first prototype of the system, whose code is inside this repository, system utilizes wearable "Smartstraps" and a ML model to identify kicks.
+The first prototype of the system, whose code is inside this repository, utilizes wearable "Smartstraps" and a ML model to identify kicks.

 > [!WARNING]
 > **Disclaimer:** This repository is public for display purposes.
 The project is **not intended to be reproducible**, since it is an early-prototype version of a potential future product.